 retrospect coffee bar

-Retrospect has been a great coffee spot during the pandemic since they have an outdoor ordering and delivery window.
+Retrospect is located in an old 1920’s gas station.
+It has been a life saver during the pandemic since they have an outdoor ordering and delivery window.
 Thank goodness!
 They are close to the community college.
 Their crepes are amazing.
 So far my favorite is the Janis Joplin with both the sriracha and the balsamic.
 Try it, it’ll blow your mind.
 Bonus: you get a discount if you walk or bike to their location.

 Cafeza is a rad little spot not too far from Catalina actually.
 It has its own unique warm welcoming vibe.
 The owners and staff of this Spanish style cafe and wine bistro are friendly and make you want to come back for more.
 This is a great spot to get some work done during the day.
 They also have live music and poetry in the evenings.